dwight-foster/FP16/README.md

 # FP16
-Here is my FP16 code
+This is where I will put my code for my Medium articles on FP16.
+If you want to look at the article here it is: